arbor-sim/arbor/doc/tutorial/single_cell_detailed.rst

    that can be applied to any morphology, and depending on its geometry, they will generate different regions and locations.
-However, we will show some figures illustrating the effect of applying these expressions to the above morphology, in order to better visualize the final cell.
+However, we will show some figures illustrating the effect of applying these expressions to the above morphology in order to better visualize the final cell.

    More information on region and location expressions is available :ref:`here
    <labels>`.

-The SWC file format allows association of ``tags`` with parts of the morphology and reserves tag values 1-4 for commonly used sections (see `here
+The SWC file format allows the association of ``tags`` with parts of the morphology and reserves tag values 1-4 for commonly used sections (see `here
 <http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html>`__
 for the SWC file format).
 In Arbor, these tags can be added to a